How to apply

 We accept a number of qualifications, from A/AS levels to BTEC awards, to the International Baccalaureate.
 To find out more details about the qualifications we accept, take a look at our course pages and select the course you wish to apply for.

-All applications should be made via the UCAS website, except for:
+All applications should be made via the UCAS website, except for applications to:

-- Applications for part-time courses and BSc (Hons) Nursing Studies
+- Part-time courses and BSc (Hons) Nursing Studies

-- Applications for post qualifying Health and Social care courses and single modules
+- Post-qualifying Health and Social care courses and single modules

 If the above applies to you, please see the below information for other ways to apply.